exoplanet-dev/exoplanet/docs/user/install.rst

 Installation
 ============

-*exoplanet* doesn't have a compiled component.
+*exoplanet* doesn't have a compiled components so it can be easily installed using.

 Dependencies
 ------------